14. New Scanning¶

 used to generate the points for the scan.
 The method

-per-point and per-scan monitor names in the ScanRequest
+per-point and per-scan monitor names in the ScanRequest, removing

-any that appear as axes in the point generator. prepareScan()
+any that appear as axes in the point generator. prepareScan()then calls

 as are the list of nexus template file paths.